Chamane/django-security-tips/README.md

 The easiest way to mitigate that threat is to use state of the art hash functions, as explained in the [Django documentation](http://django.readthedocs.org/en/latest/topics/auth/passwords.html).
 However, allowing `SELECT` on your password hashes is fundamentally insecure and you might want to consider an external identity management solution.

+Alternatively, there is an approach I learnt from [tsavola](https://github.com/tsavola).
-Alternatively, PostgreSQL has something called SECURITY DEFINER functions which can perform certain activities with special privileges, a bit like `sudo` on Unix systems.
+PostgreSQL has something called SECURITY DEFINER functions which can perform certain activities with special privileges, a bit like `sudo` on Unix systems.
 This makes it possible to revoke the `SELECT` privileges on your password hashes but still be able to compare them as a regular user.
 More precisely: